Congratulations on being accepted into the Acel Moore High School Journalism Workshop.

 By using tools like social media, search engine optimization, and newsletters, you can grow the number of people that will find and read your work.
 These tools fall under the umbrella of audience development.

-During the Acel Moore workshop, you’ll learn how to use platforms like Instagram, Facebook and Twitter to reach a larger audience and to find sources for your stories.
+During the Acel Moore workshop, you’ll learn how to use social media platforms to reach a larger audience and to find sources for your stories.
 You’ll also learn about the importance of newsletters and crafting your stories to show up high in search results.

 In an era where more and more readers are shifting toward digital platforms, it is important to know all of the tactics you can take to reach the largest possible audience.